Who We Are

-Barbara has been Principal at Panakes Partners for the last 5 years.
-Previously She was founder and CEO of Techwald SPA, a financial holding.
+Barbara is Partner in Panakes SGR.
+Previously he was founder and CEO of Techwald SPA, a financial holding.
 She has a strong knowledge of cardiovascular sector acquired as former Director of Clinical Affairs, Certifications, Registrations and Quality Assurance at CID SpA (now Alvimedica) and as former Director of Business Development & Global Marketing Director for the Heart Valves Business Unit at Sorin (now Livanova).
 Barbara holds a Msc in Medicinal Chemistry and Technology from University of Perugia and an executive MBA from SDA Bocconi.

 Federica is the Director of Business Development at Genextra, which she joined in 2006.
 Before joining Genextra, Federica was at Windham Venture Partners, NYC, and prior to that was with Science and Technology Ventures, Columbia University’s tech transfer office.
 Previously, she was a postdoc at the MRC in Cambridge (UK) and was published in several journals.
 Federica holds an MBA from Columbia University and a PhD in Biochemistry from La Sapienza, University of Rome.

 Paolo has been Genextra’s Chief Financial Officer since its inception in 2004 and from 2019 he is the Chief Executive Officer.
 Paolo has served as a member of the board of directors of various Genextra’s portfolio companies.
 In particular, he is currently Chairman of Intercept Pharmaceutical, member of the board of directors of Erydel and TargImmune Therapeutics.
 In addition, Paolo is also a founder and a Board Member of the Italian Angels for Biotech and a board member of Tiscali.
 Before joining Genextra, Paolo was in charge of finance and strategic planning for FastWeb from 2000 to 2004.
 Previously, he worked in London for investment banks, including Salomon Smith Barney (now Citigroup) and Donaldson Lufkin & Jenrette (now Credit Suisse).
 Paolo has a degree cum laude in Business Management from Bocconi University in Milan, Italy.